os-lecture/2023S-os-lectures/lec5/p3-labs.md

 #### SV39 multi-level page table

-- SV39 multilevel page tables are managed in units of page-sized nodes.
-Each node is stored in exactly one physical page frame, and its position can be represented by a physical page number
+- managed in units of page-sized nodes.
+- Each node is stored in exactly one physical page frame
+- ues a  physical page number to represent its position
 - Satp CSR
 ![bg right:45% 100%](figs/sv39-full.png)